Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 * Created web design and mock-up pages.
 * Decided on a UI interface for admin user story, and made a mock-up Processing interface using dummy Control-P5 elements.

+> **Mario:** I am now able to use my M5Stack to count my steps, and see the steps updated each time on my Stack!

 #### Key implementation issues found: ####
 <table>
 <tr>